MarketSquare/robotframework-angularjs/README.rst

         Wait For Angular
         Element Text Should Be    css:phone-detail h1    Samsung Galaxy Tab™

-The expected and designed usage of this library is to use the implicit wait in almost all cases.
-The reasoning is that it makes for a much cleaner and clearer test case.
-Note currently the implicit wait is not invoked when using a web element as the locator.

-In addition to the option to turn off the implicit wait on libray import, you may turn it off using the :code:`Set Ignore Implicit Angular Wait` keyword with an argument of :code:`${True}`.

 With the implicit wait functionality it is expected that most of the situations where waiting is needed will be handled "automatically" by this "hidden" implicit wait.
 Thus if one examined your test case they would not see many, if any, `Wait For Angular` keywords but instead would see actions keywords with no "waiting" keywords in between actions.
-There are though times when one needs to explicitly call out to wait for angular.
-For example when using a SeleniumLibrary keyword that does not use a locator strategy, like :code:`Alert Should Be Present` and :code:`Page should contain ...`, or if you use webelement.
+There are times, though, when one needs to explicitly call out to wait for angular.
+For example when using a SeleniumLibrary keyword that does not use a locator strategy, like :code:`Alert Should Be Present` and :code:`Page should contain`, or if you use webelement.

+In addition to the option to turn off the implicit wait on library import, you may turn it off using the :code:`Set Ignore Implicit Angular Wait` keyword with an argument of :code:`${True}`.

 Understanding and verifying the angular waits